Axway-API-Management-Plus/PKI-Client-Mutual-Auth/example/configureAndExecute.md

 - A client public/private key pair with a single depth level.
 - The issuer public certificate.
 - A directory to lookup customer attributes.
+- The policy export file that is part of this repository.
+- Basic working knowledge of the Axway API Gateway software and Policy Studio.

 A sample single depth client-issuer relationship can be seen here:
 ![alt text](https://github.com/dwille-axway/PKI-Client-Mutual-Auth/blob/master/example/src/certificateChain.png "Certificate and Issuer")